 Visiting the many monuments that mark the landscape of India is the perfect way to learn about the intriguing history of our incredible country.
-So, we have brought this list of the most famous historical places in India for all history buffs out there.
+So, we have brought this list of India’s most famous historical places for all history buffs.
 Without any further ado, let us get on with this list.

 Must-Visit Monuments in India